NikitaDouglas/introductory-ruby/README.md

 - hello_world.rb
   - A classic that needs no explanation.
+  - 06/05/2020 - now updated to print its own source code using File class methods.

 - reverse_append.rb
   - Another recursion exercise from Ruby Kickstart Session 3.